81. Sufferings Are God’s Blessings

 One month later, the CCP police foisted the unwarranted charge on me of “disturbing the order of society and destroying the implementation of the law,” and I was sentenced to one year of reform through labor.
 Once I entered the labor camp, the police officers forced me to work every day.
 While I was in the workshop counting bags, I would count out 100 bags and then tie them together.
 The prisoners would always intentionally come and take one or several bags from what I had counted, then they would say that I didn’t count right and take that as an opportunity to punch and kick me.
 When the team captain saw me get beaten up, he would come over and hypocritically ask me what was going on and the prisoners would present false evidence that I was not counting enough bags.
 Then I would have to endure a barrage of stern criticism from the team captain.
 Whenever I felt wronged and in pain, I would sing a hymn of God’s words as I worked: “During these last days you must bear testimony to God.
 No matter how great your suffering, you should walk until the very end, and even at your last breath, still you must be faithful to God and at the mercy of God; only this is truly loving God, and only this is the strong and resounding testimony” (“Seek to Love God No Matter How Great Your Suffering” in Follow the Lamb and Sing New Songs).
 As I sang and sang, I began feeling moved and inspired, and I couldn’t stop the tears from flowing down my cheeks.
 I set my resolve that no matter how much I suffered, I would stand witness for God.
 There was another brother around my same age who happened to be locked up with me at the time.
 We weren’t allowed to speak when we were working during the day, but at night we’d secretly write out passages of God’s words and hymns that we’d memorized and exchange them with each other.
 After a while we were assigned to work together, so we’d very quietly share fellowship, helping and encouraging each other.
 It really helped alleviate the suffering.

 In addition, I was forced to memorize the “rules of conduct” every morning, and if I didn’t memorize it, I would be beaten; they also forced me to sing songs that praised the Communist Party.
 If they saw that I was not singing or that my lips were not moving, then at night I would unavoidably be beaten up.
 They also punished me by making me mop the floor, and if I didn’t mop to their expectations, then I would be violently beaten.
 One time, some prisoners suddenly started hitting and kicking me.
 After beating me, they asked me: “Youngster, do you know why you are being beaten?
 It is because you didn’t stand up and greet the warden when he came over.”
 After each time I was beaten, I became angry but didn’t dare to say anything; I could only cry and silently pray to God, telling Him about the resentment and grievance in my heart.
 In this lawless, irrational place, there was no rationality, there was only violence.
 There were no people here, there were only insane demons!
 I felt so much pain and pressure living in this plight every day; I wasn’t willing to stay a minute longer.
 Each time I fell into a condition of weakness and pain, I would think about Almighty God’s words: “Have you ever accepted the blessings that you were given?
 Have you ever sought the promises that were made for you?
 You will surely, under the guidance of My light, break through the stranglehold of the forces of darkness.
 You will surely not, in the midst of darkness, lose the light guiding you.
 You will surely be the master of all creation.
 You will surely be an overcomer before Satan.
 You will surely, at the downfall of the kingdom of the great red dragon, stand up amid the myriad throngs to bear witness to My victory.
 You will surely stand firm and unwavering in the land of Sinim.
 Through the sufferings you endure, you will inherit My blessings, and will surely radiate My glory throughout the entire universe” (“Chapter 19” of God’s Words to the Entire Universe in The Word Appears in the Flesh).
 God’s words encouraged me.
-I understood that, regardless of whether what God was giving to me was grace and blessings or trial and refinement, it was all done to provide for me and save me; it was to put truth into me and make truth my life.
+I understood that everything God had done in me was to provide for me and save me; it was to put truth into me and make truth my life.
 God permitted the persecution and tribulation to come upon me, and even though I suffered much physically, it allowed me to see clearly the great red dragon’s evil essence of resisting and hating God, detest and forsake it, completely escape Satan’s influence, and turn entirely to God and be made into an overcomer by God.
 It also allowed me to be able to truly experience that God is with me; it caused me to truly enjoy God’s words becoming the bread of my life and the lamp to my feet and the light to my path, leading me step by step through this dark hell hole.
 This is the love and protection of God that I enjoyed and obtained during the persecution and tribulation.
 At this time, I was able to see that I was so blind.
 In believing in God, I only knew how to enjoy God’s grace and blessing and didn’t pursue the truth and life in the slightest degree.
 Once my flesh suffered a little hardship, I would whine incessantly; I simply didn’t understand the will of God and didn’t seek to understand the work of God.
 I would always cause God to feel grief and pain over me.
 I was truly without conscience!
 In feeling remorse and self-blame, I silently prayed to God: “Oh Almighty God, I can see that everything You do is to save and obtain me.
 I just hate that I am so rebellious and blind.
 I have always misunderstood You and have not been considerate of Your will.
 Oh God, today Your word has awakened my numb heart and spirit and has caused me to understand Your will.
 I am no longer willing to have my own desires and requirements; I will only submit to Your arrangements.
 No matter how much suffering I have to endure, I will bear testimonies to You throughout Satan’s persecutions.”
 After praying, I understood God’s good intentions, and I knew that each environment God allowed me to experience was God’s greatest love and salvation for me.
 Therefore, I would no longer think to cower or misunderstand God.
 Even though the situation was still the same, my heart was truly full of joy and pleasure; I felt that it was an honor to be able to suffer hardships and persecution for my belief in God, and it was a unique gift for me, a corrupt person; it was God’s special blessing and grace for me.

 After having experienced a year of hardship in prison, I see that I am so small of stature and that I lack so much truth.
 Almighty God truly has made up for my deficiencies through this unique environment and allowed me to grow.
 In my adversity, He has enabled me to obtain the most precious wealth in life, to understand many truths I didn’t understand in the past and to clearly see the CCP’s heinous crimes of persecuting God and tormenting Christians.
 I have recognized the repulsive appearance of Satan, the demon, and the reactionary essence of its resistance to God.
 I have earnestly experienced the great salvation and mercy Almighty God has for me, a corrupt person, and felt that the power and life in Almighty God’s words can bring me light and be my life and lead me to prevail over Satan and to tenaciously walk out of the valley of the shadow of death.
 Thanks be to God!